dojo/docs/dojo/on.rst

 Also, "scroll" events don't bubble.

 Also note that dojo/query must be loaded for event delegation to work.
-The dojo/query module is part of Dojo base and therefore is normally loaded unless you are doing a baseless application and dojo/query hasn't been included.

 Sometimes an event may occur on a sub-node beneath the node matching the selector.
 For example, you may have a table where you want to monitor which <tr> row was clicked,